maelemiel/extract_comments/README.md

         git push
 ```

-### Benefits of Automation

-- **Always up-to-date reports**: Auto-generated after every push or on schedule
-- **Living documentation**: Team always has access to the latest annotations
-- **Task history**: Track annotation evolution over time
-- **Team visibility**: Easily integrate reports into your project docs

-### Workflow Customization

-Vous pouvez personnaliser le workflow en modifiant:

-- **Triggers**: Change monitored branches or schedule
-- **Output directory**: Define where reports are saved
-- **Exclusion options**: Adjust which folders are ignored
-- **Report format**: Choose between simplified or detailed

-This integration is especially useful for teams using annotations as a communication and task-tracking method within the code.

-## 🔧 Customization

-To customize annotation types and their default priorities, edit the `COMMENT_TYPES` section at the top of the script.
+---

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to open an issue or submit a pull request.
+Open an issue or a pull request.

+---

 ## 📄 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+Project under the MIT license.
+See the LICENSE file.

+---

+> For any questions or suggestions, contact [@maelemiel](https://github.com/maelemiel).